 Gen Z is getting older.
-Ranging from 9 to 25 years old, even the youngest “zoomer” is starting to understand the concept of money and how it plays into our everyday lives.
+Ranging from 9 to 25 years old, even the youngest “zoomer” is starting to understand the concept of money and how it plays into their everyday life.
 While members of this generation may lack financial experience, they have one crucial asset on their side: time.

 “When it comes to taking steps to ensure future financial success, Gen Z is in the best position of any current generation.
 Why?
 Because they’re the youngest, and they have the most time to save and invest,” said John Stoj, founder of financial advisory company Verbatim Financial.